AMICUS CLINIC

 Best for thin patients with minimal breast tissue, those wanting most natural appearance, those prioritizing lower capsular contracture risk.

-At our Trivandrum clinic, we discuss the pros and cons of each placement based on your anatomy, lifestyle, and goals.
+We discuss the pros and cons of each placement based on your anatomy, lifestyle, and goals.
 There's no universally "best" placement - it depends on your specific situation.

 What happens during surgery